It’s late summer, which means it’s Maryland State Fair season.

 What can I expect?

+Oh, so much.
 The fair has a seemingly endless variety of family-friendly entertainment.
-Carnival rides tend to be the most eye-catching when you first walk in, but visitors can also explore the various buildings on site, where agricultural demonstrations and competitions take place.
+Carnival rides are the most eye-catching when you enter, but visitors can also explore the various buildings where agricultural demonstrations and competitions take place.